axeraider15/axe_d2_mot_wishlist/README.md

+Only adding things that we get a lot of, reqs from homies Or super specific combos with a note

-In the long run this will be more structured
+In the long run this will be more structured --- idk if we want to do this, since not planning on doing EVERY weap

 📁 destiny2-wishlists (Your Repository)
  ┣ 📄 README.md (Brief instructions for yourself)